lydia274/mh-app/README.md

 - Axios: A promise-based HTTP client for making API requests.
 - CSS: Cascading Style Sheets for styling the app.

-## Installation

-1. Clone the repository: `git clone https://github.com/your-username/mental-health-app.git`
-2. Navigate to the project directory: `cd mental-health-app`
-3. Install dependencies: `npm install`

-## Usage

-1. Start the development server: `npm start`
-2. Access the app in your web browser at `http://localhost:3000`
-3. Explore the different features and functionalities of the app.
-4. Log your thoughts, gratitude, and mood to track your mental well-being.
-5. Practice the guided breathing exercise for relaxation and mindfulness.
-6. Browse the collection of self-care tips and coping mechanisms.
-7. Review your log history to gain insights and monitor your progress.

 ## Credits

 This app was developed by Lydia Antonova and Miriam Hamzaoui as a project for Mental Awareness Month.
 It was built with careful planning, utilizing pair programming techniques, and applying the concepts learned in React development.

 The app combines the power of React components, fetching data from an external API, and populating the API with user input to create a dynamic and interactive experience.